XHHW-2 vs THHN/THWN Wire

 In our This vs. That series, we take a look at two similar products and define what makes them different.
 We hope that by doing this we can help you decided which products will work best in your next application.
 In this article, we take a closer look at the differences between XHHW-2, THHN, and THWN building wires.
 These wires share very similar ratings and features.
 They both have a voltage rating of 600V and are both resistant to abrasion, heat, and moisture.
 So what is the difference between the two?
 Let's examine these wires and their differences.

 XHHW-2, or XLPE High Heat-Resistant Water-Resistant, Wire is a general-purpose wire suitable for use in conduit, raceways, feeders, and branch circuits.
-It is also suitable for power distribution systems in industrial, commercial, and residential buildings.
+It is also often found in power distribution systems in industrial, commercial, and residential buildings.